“Routine, in an intelligent man, is a sign of ambition” – W.H.Auden

 In my case, I do a dance based group fitness class that’s located on the way to my first client of the morning.
 So in your case, find something you enjoy in a location that’s convenient at a time that suits you.

 You’re probably thinking, has she gone without eating for 5 hours now and worked out too?
 And the answer is yes!
-I practice 16:8 intermittent fasting most days during the week.
-What this means is that I try to eat within a window of an 8 hour period and fast for the other 16 hours.
-For me that looks like eating from 10am-6pm and outside of these hours it’s just herbal tea, black coffee & lots of water.
-This is not a diet and I want to emphasise that, it’s simply a pattern of eating.
-I still eat everything I would normally eat, BUT I find eating this way has restricted the amount of food I consume without even being conscious of it.
+I personally like to tune into my hunger and fullness signals and for me that looks like eating my first meal anywhere from 10-11am.
 These days instead of 3 meals and snacking, I usually end up eating 2 larger meals where I actually feel full and usually 1 snack in between.
-Nothing is set in stone for me though, I’m flexible, so if I’m hungry at 9am, I’ll eat!
-It’s all about doing this for most of the week, and on weekends where I know I’ll go out in the evenings, I will eat whenever.
-I have finally developed a healthy relationship with my nutrition by being flexible!
+Nothing is set in stone for me though, I’m flexible, so if I’m hungry at 8am or 9am, I’ll eat!
+It

 So what’s on my plate?
 Usually my go to breakfast most days are either 2 options: